 Nutrition is one of the things that you think about when the kids are going back to school.
 What shall i put in their lunchbox?
 Do i have enough healthy meal ideas for them?
 Can i make healthy snacks that they will love?
 All these and more are mind boggling but calm down…just remember that you can give them that healthy lunch and snack if you get prepared on time with these helpful back-to-school food tips:

-- Get that fun lunchbox – Buy a lunchbox that your child likes or matches his/her personality and age.
-This makes them feel excited and more inclined to eat their food.
+- Get that fun lunchbox – Buy a lunchbox that your child likes or matches his/her personality and age, as it makes them feel excited and more inclined to eat their food.
+Click here to get tips on selecting a good lunchbox.
 Do you have fun stickers that they like?
 Get them use it to decorate their plain-looking lunchboxes and see their excitement at that.
 Snuck in an interesting or cheerful note in their box just for fun.

 - Get the essentials – Essential non-perishable foods can be bought in bulk and the right food packaging too.
 Plastic and paper bags, as well as small containers that also go into the main box.